Sri Lankan intelligence agencies: Colonial era

-Formal intelligence gathering was established in the 19th century by the colonial government of Ceylon with the Police Ordinance No.16 of 1865 which give the Ceylon Police Force provisions to "collect and communicate intelligence affecting the public peace".
-With the establishment of the Criminal Investigation Department (CID) in the Ceylon Police Force in 1870, intelligence gathering and investigations in the internal security were undertaken by the CID.
+Formal intelligence gathering within the island started in the 19th century by the British colonial government of Ceylon with the enactment of the Police Ordinance No.16 of 1865 which gave the Ceylon Police Force provisions to "collect and communicate intelligence affecting the public peace".
+With the establishment of the Criminal Investigation Department (CID) within the Ceylon Police Force in 1870, intelligence gathering and investigations pertaining to internal security were undertaken by the CID.

+World War II

+In the 1920s, the Royal Corps of Signals established a SIGINT unit in Ceylon, this was followed by the Admiralty which established a direction finding station at Trincomalee.
+During the war SIGINT operations were carried out from sites in Colombo, Peradeniya, Trincomalee and Hambantota.
+HMS Anderson was established to operate Royal Navy code breakers that read Japanese naval signals, including the main Japanese fleet code IN25.
+It became one of three major allied SIGINT centers that worked on Japanese naval signals with the other two being United States Navy OP-20-G in Washington DC and the Fleet Radio Unit, Melbourne.
+HMS Anderson remained operational as a listening station after the war, moving to a new facility in Perkar north of Trincomalee until it was shut down in 1962 after it was handed over to the Royal Ceylon Navy.

 Post independence

-Following Ceylon's independence in 1948, the police department came under the Ministry of External Affairs and Defence and continued its traditional role in intelligence.
-The police failed to detect the attempt military coup in 1962 until CID was notified in the eleventh-hour by one of the plotters, allowing CID and armed forces to prevent the coup from taking place.
+Following Ceylon's independence in 1948, the police department came under the Ministry of External Affairs and Defence and the CID continued its traditional role in domestic intelligence gathering as the security agency.
+A short lived Ministry of Internal Security was established by Prime Minister Wijeyananda Dahanayake operating from 1959 to 1960 following the Bandaranaike assassination.
+The police failed to detect the attempt military coup in 1962 until CID was notified in the eleventh-hour by one of the plotters, allowing CID and loyalist elements in the regular armed forces to prevent the coup from taking place.
 In 1966, the CID was able to detect another possible attempt coup.
 The Special Branch was created as part of the CID in 1966, however it was disbanded by Sirimavo Bandaranaike after she was elected as prime minister in 1970.
+Bandaranaike felt the Special Branch officers were loyal to the previous administration and deeply distrusted the military officers following her experience in 1962.
+She had a Field Security Detachment formed within the Ceylon Army tasked with internal security.